 The first step towards a clean database is analyzing the data.
 The process will tell you which data requires immediate action and which one they can tackle moderately.

-To understand the challenges your company is facing, you will need to access missing fields, major gaps, wrong information, inaccurate (phone) numbers, and wrong formats.
+To understand the challenges your company is facing, you will need to access missing fields, significant gaps, wrong information, inaccurate (phone) numbers, and wrong formats.
 The information garnered will show the dirty data locations.

 However, learning how to handle these problems internally will go a long way in ensuring that such situations do not arise in the future.
 Your organization needs data-related goals and a well-thought-out roadmap on how to use the data to reach targets.

-Audit all your internal systems and platforms starting from where you collect your information.
+Audit all your internal systems and platforms, starting from where you collect your information.
 This includes webinar registration forms, survey forms, and download forms.
 Consider which field(s) your team should remove and which ones should remain.

 People generally don’t like answering too many questions.
 Now, this is where dirty data thrives.